AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Protection

 The Group Server will have a public key and associated private key used only to generate RSA signatures.
-The key size will be 2048 bits.
-When a token is issued by the group server, it will be hashed (with SHA256) and signed using this key pair.
+When a token is issued by the group server, the identity and list of groups will be extracted, hashed, and signed using this key pair.
 Any time a token is communicated, the appropriate signature must be included.
 This signature will provide the ability for any third party to verify the integrity of the token using the Group Server's public key.
-The request/receipt of a token will be comprised of the following exchanges between Bob (B) and the Group Server (S):
+The request/receipt of a token will be comprised of the following exchanges between Bob (B) and the Group Server (GS):

-* **B** -> **S**: ``<requests token for Bob>``
+* **Bob** logs in to the **Group Server (GS)** and requests a token for **Bob** following the protocol specified in T1, using the key agreement protocol specified in T4
-* **S** -> **B**: `[ token ] Ks^(-1)`
+* **GS** -> **B**: `token, [ token-data ] Ks^(-1)`
 * Bob now has a token with integrity that can be easily verified by a third party who trusts S.

+Note: tokens will be serialized into token-data as follows:

+token -> `<username>,<group_1>,<group_2>,...,<group_n>`

+In the case of user **Bob** with access to groups `bobs_group`, `alices_group`, and `fun_group`, **Bob's** token would be serialized into the following string: `bob,bobs_group,alices_group,fun_group`

 #### Argument

 The suggested protocol allows any third party to verify the integrity of a token issued by a trusted Group Server.
-SHA256 will be used to generate the hash of the token, as it is a widely used hash algorithm that does a good job of providing both pre-image and second pre-image resistance.
+When a token is issued, the token's data is serialized and hashed.
 This hash will then be transformed into a signature using the private key of the trusted Group Server.
-The transformation of the hash into a signature relies on RSA public-key cryptography.
-RSA's medium-term security with large (2048 - 4096 bits) keys is not disputed by the cryptography community, and it is assumed to be relatively secure.
-RSA's security relies on the difficulty of the discrete logarithm problem, for which there is no known efficient general solution.
 Finally, this signature can be verified by anyone, as the Group Server's public key is publicly known information and can be used to decrypt the signature into a verifiable hash.

+If Bob modifies his token after receipt, the computed hash of that token's data (done by the file server) will not match the hash signed by the group server.
+If Bob forges a new token, there will be no signed hash associated with that token.
+If no signed hash is provided by to the file server along with the token, the file server will reject the request, as it's integrity can not be verified.

 ### T3 - Unauthorized file servers